 Although FICO won't reveal exactly how it determines a credit score, it considers the following factors (the approximate weight FICO assigns to each factor is in parentheses):

-New credit (10%).
-If you have recently applied for many new accounts, that may negatively affect your score.
+If you have recently opened many new accounts, that can negatively affect your score.

 Again, FICO scores generally range from 300 to 850.
+The highest score you can get on most scales is 850.
 Lenders usually consider borrowers who have scores above 680 as less risky.
 Those with scores over 760 normally get the best rates.
 People with scores of 620 and lower are typically considered a poor risk.

 In certain situations, a creditor has to give you your credit score for free.
 This generally happens when the creditor relied upon your credit score in making a credit decision, like when:

-Because the rules regarding when creditors must provide your credit score are complicated, it’s often difficult to know if you are entitled to a free credit report or credit score.
-The best policy is to ask for more information whenever a creditor denies you credit, offers credit terms less favorable than those you requested or think you deserve, reduces your credit limit, or cancels your credit card.
+Because the rules regarding when creditors must provide your credit score are complicated, the best policy is to ask for more information whenever a creditor denies you credit, offers credit terms less favorable than those you requested or think you deserve, reduces your credit limit, or cancels your credit card.